davepinch/pinchy.cc/collections/_fragments/thank-you-for-the-accolades.md

 ---
-title: "Thank you for the accolades"
+title: "thank you for the accolades"
 related:
   - _fragments/i-have-decided-to-become-a-world-famous-artist.md
 tags: